yousefkh2/beat_care/readme.md

-# Beat Care

 Beat Care is a web application designed to manage patient information, specifically focused on cardiac care.
-The application provides features for patient registration, viewing registered patients, and managing user roles (admin and patient).
+The application provides features for patient registration, viewing registered patients, submitting vital signs, and managing user roles (admin and patient).

 ## Table of Contents